Diversity, Equity, and Inclusion

 The Rubric was designed for faculty interviewing candidates for admission.
 The Rubric comprised a set of suggested talking points for the interview, expanding upon the ideas articulated in the Guidelines.

-CAN is a program designed to prepare undergraduate students who belong to underrepresented groups to apply for graduate studies.
-We begin by reaching out to Latinx STEM programs, historically Black colleges, and programs with likely limited neuroscience resources.
+CAN is a program designed to prepare undergraduate students to apply for graduate studies.
+We begin by reaching out to colleges and programs with likely limited neuroscience resources.
 Selected candidates are invited to Columbia for a two-day visit to meet Columbia students and faculty.
 The program includes advice on graduate applications, sessions to practice giving scientific presentations and participate in mock interviews, and panels on student life and on life after graduating with a PhD.

-- For CAN, reach out to an even broader and more diverse group of institutions than this year.
+• For CAN, reach out to an even broader group of institutions than this year.
 Combine forces with similar initiatives at other Columbia departments.

-- For the graduate climate, develop a mentorship program for underrepresented students and implement bias reduction workshops, as part of a broader initiative to improve mentoring at all levels, graduate, postdoc and faculty.
+• For the graduate climate, develop a mentorship program for students and mentorship workshops for faculty in collaboration with CIMER and Columbia's Center for Teaching and Learning, as part of a broader initiative to improve mentoring at all levels, graduate, postdoc and faculty.